cy1ingachref/01-devsecops-pipeline/README.md

 Why this project matters

-- Demonstrates end-to-end automation of security testing in CI/CD (high recruiter value).
+- Demonstrates end-to-end automation of security testing in CI/CD.
 - Shows practical integration of multiple scanners into a single workflow and a machine-readable findings dashboard.
 - Includes a minimal vulnerable sample application so you can observe the pipeline catching real issues.